cascadiajs/cascadiajs-2022/src/views/content/conference/attend.md

 Conference attendees receive **discounted room rates** at Sunriver Resort and **the 17.5% resort fee is waived**.

-We highly recommend that attendees book lodging at Sunriver Resort on the nights of Aug 30, Aug 31 and Sept 1.
-This will put you as close as possible to all of the conference events and will ensure you don't miss any of the fun!

-If you would like to book extra nights outside of that range, click the link below and call the reservation line.
-They will be able to apply our group discount to the nights of August 29 and September 2 if there is availability.

-The deadline to book lodging at our discounted rates is: <span class="highlight warning">Friday, July 15</span>

-*NOTE: you'll see the resort fee during online checkout, but it will be waived when you check-in at the resort.*

 <table id="ticket-info">
     <thead>
         <tr><th>Room Type</th><th>Discounted Rate</th></tr>
     </thead>
     <tbody>
-        <tr><td>Lodge Village Guest Room</td><td>$239/night</td></tr>
+        <tr><td>Lodge Village Guest Room</td><td>$239 / night</td></tr>
-        <tr><td>Lodge Village Suite</td><td>$339/night</td></tr>
+        <tr><td>Lodge Village Suite</td><td>$339 / night</td></tr>
-        <tr><td>River Lodge Guest Room</td><td>$309/night</td></tr>
+        <tr><td>River Lodge Guest Room</td><td>$309 / night</td></tr>
     </tbody>
 </table>

+*NOTE: you'll see the resort fee during online checkout, but it will be waived when you check-in at the resort.*

+We highly recommend that attendees book lodging at Sunriver Resort on the nights of Aug 30, Aug 31 and Sept 1.
+This will put you as close as possible to all of the conference events and will ensure you don't miss any of the fun!
+If you would like to book extra nights outside of that range, click the link below and call the reservation line.
+They will be able to apply our group discount to the nights of August 29 and September 2 if there is availability.

+The deadline to book lodging at our discounted rates is: <span class="highlight warning">Friday, July 15</span>

+If you have **ANY ISSUES** booking lodging (finding the right room, finding preferred dates, pricing, etc) please email info@cascadiajs.com immediately so that we can help you out.
+The Sunriver Resort website and reservation line isn't always up-to-date or as helpful as they should be, so please contact us so that we can get you sorted.

 <div class="cta"><a target="_blank" href="https://www.sunriverresort.com/group-stays/cascadia-js-2022">Book at Sunriver</a></div>